Utkanutkan/itoppdemo/index.md

 ## Introduction

 This is the repository for traceability blockchain prototype.
-The repository has three folders.
-Tracegui includes the tracegui application, traceapp includes the traceapi and standardparts contract, external includes the code to access the traceapi from another client.
+The repository has four folders.
+Tracegui includes the tracegui application, traceapp includes the traceapi, the contract has the standardparts contract, external includes the code to access the traceapi from another client.

 The installations were tested on Ubuntu server 20.04 with a configuration of 2 GB RAM.
 It is recommended to start with a fresh instalallation.

 ## Installation

 The prototype uses the Hyperledger Fabric 1.4.
 The detailed installation instructions is given in Hyperledger Fabric page(https://hyperledger-fabric.readthedocs.io/en/release-1.4/prereqs.html).
-After installing the fabric you need to run first network and install the standartparts smart contract.
+First prerequisites, curl, go, docker, node.js and python to be installed.

 ```markdown
 sudo apt install curl